staticpagesjs/pages/README.md

 - Jade
 - Dot

-Input readers and output writers are easily extensible allowing to make your own implementation.
+Input readers and output writers are easily extensible allowing you to make your own implementation.